edit page / share feedback / contact

 .

-One way BatLit can be searched and discovered is through Zenodo at https://zenodo.org/communities/batlit.
+BatLit can be searched and discovered through Zenodo at https://zenodo.org/communities/batlit.
 Zenodo offers search features through a point-and-click web interface, as well as a Web Application Programming Interface (Web API, https://developers.zenodo.org).

 For instance, let’s say that Carla would like to search for literature that mention “Rhinolophus sinicus” in their associated metadata (e.g., title, abstract).
 She uses Zenodo and enters “Rhinolophus sinicus” in the search box of the BatLit community producing the following query: https://zenodo.org/communities/batlit/records?q=rhinolophus%20sinicus .
 On inspecting the initial results, she limits to see only publications that are openly available by selecting Access Status > Open